 Staff work across a wide range of service and program areas across Footscray Hospital, Sunshine Hospital, Williamstown Hospital and Hazeldean.
 These areas include:

-Occupational Therapists in the subacute setting work with patients who require more time in hospital to recover from injury or illness.
+We help to optimise people's ability to complete tasks in their everyday lives.
+Acute Occupational Therapists work with other health professionals in supporting a safe and timely discharge from hospital.
+Any person can access an Occupational Therapist during their hospital admission, just ask your treating team to refer.Sub-AcuteOccupational Therapists in the subacute setting work with patients who require more time in hospital to recover from injury or illness.
 Occupational Therapists provide assessment and intervention to assist patients to participate in occupations that are important to them and that will facilitate transition from hospital to the community.